 Mandarin orange segments – you will need a 312g tin, including the juice.

-Carrots, potatoes and onions – these are used for resting the chicken on as it cooks, to keep it above the juices.
-Once cooked, the vegetables are pushed through a sieve into the juices to help thicken the gravy.
-I like to remove the carrots first, and serve these alongside the chicken rather than adding to the gravy.
-It’s your choice.
+Carrots and onions – these are used for resting the chicken on as it cooks, to keep it above the juices.
+Once cooked, the carrots are removed to a serving dish and served as a side vegetable.

 Garlic and ginger – you can use fresh if you prefer.
 I find that bottled works just as well, and is much more convenient.